prestodb/presto/presto-docs/src/main/sphinx/functions/binary.rst

     Encodes ``bigint`` in a 64-bit 2's complement big endian format.

+.. function:: to_ieee754_32(real) -> varbinary

+    Encodes ``real`` in a 32-bit big-endian binary according to IEEE 754 single-precision floating-point format.

+.. function:: to_ieee754_64(double) -> varbinary

+    Encodes ``double`` in a 64-bit big-endian binary according to IEEE 754 double-precision floating-point format.

 .. function:: from_big_endian_64(binary) -> bigint

     Decodes ``bigint`` value from a 64-bit 2's complement big endian ``binary``.